spacekookie/website/content/blog/118_the_good_place.md

 no end in sight is just a different type of hell.

-The show concludes by restructuring the system, making the "bad place" not into a torterous nightmare, but a place where your actions and emotions are being tested, and called into question.
+The show concludes by restructuring the system, making the "bad place" not into a torturous nightmare, but a place where your actions and emotions are being tested, and called into question.
 The idea being that there is no such thing as a "bad person", and that everybody could go to the "good place", if they accepted that they have flaws,